lesommer/oocgcm/doc/out-of-core.rst

 More generally, there is objective risk for our fields of research if we don't embrace the question of the development of analysis tools that accelerate the above idea-prototype-production-results cycle.
-If the time needed to transform and idea into an efficient production code is too long, we will keep performing only simple and/or well-documented analysis on our datasets, eventually missing **the potential breakthrough of big-data in earth system sciences**.
+If the time needed to transform an idea into an efficient production code is too long, we will keep performing only simple and/or routine analyses on our datasets, eventually missing **the potential breakthrough of big-data in earth system sciences**.

 .. _xarray: https://github.com/pydata/xarray